< Back

 What happens if an investment now meets the definition of having a readily determinable fair value?
 Well, there are two potential impacts, especially if the entity elects to use net asset value as a practical expedient to fair value.

-1. Use of NAV as a Practical Expedient
+Use of NAV as a practical expedient

-If you recall, ASC Topic 820, Fair Value Measurements, permits use of the NAV as a practical expedient election if:
+If you recall, ASC 820, Fair Value Measurements, permits use of the NAV as a practical expedient election if:

 1. The investment does not have a “readily determinable fair value”